Arthur F. Burns: Federal Reserve Chairman

 Burns served as Fed Chairman from February 1970 until the end of January 1978.
 He has a reputation of having been overly influenced by political pressure in his monetary policy decisions during his time as Chairman and for supporting the policy, widely accepted in political and economic circles at the time, that Fed action should try to maintain an unemployment rate of around 4 percent.

-While Vice President Richard M. Nixon was running for President in 1959–1960, the Fed – under Truman-appointed chairman William McChesney Martin, Jr. – was undertaking monetary tightening, increasing the cost of borrowing and reflected in a recession by April 1960.
+While Vice President Richard Nixon was running for President in 1959–1960, the Fed, under Truman-appointed chairman William McChesney Martin, Jr., was undertaking monetary tightening, increasing the cost of borrowing and reflected in a recession by April 1960.
 In his book Six Crises, Nixon later blamed his defeat in 1960 in part on Fed policy and the resulting tight credit conditions and slow growth.
-After finally winning the presidential election of 1968, Nixon named Burns to the Fed Chair in 1970 with instructions to ensure easy access to credit when Nixon was running for reelection in 1972.

 Later, when Burns resisted, negative press about him was planted in newspapers and, under the threat of legislation to dilute the Fed's influence, Burns and other Governors succumbed.
-Burns' relationship with Nixon was often rocky.
+Burns's relationship with Nixon was often rocky.
 Reflecting in his diary about a 1971 meeting attended by himself, Nixon, Treasury Secretary John Connally, the Chairman of the Council of Economic Advisors, and the Director of the Bureau of the Budget, Burns wrote: